 Please note that, as mentioned above, profits and losses from overseas FX brokers such as Exness cannot be combined with those from domestic FX brokers.

 When filing your annual tax return, you must accurately report your annual income and deductions to determine and pay the correct amount of tax.
-If you make a mistake in the amount and end up overpaying or underpaying, you will need to file an amended return, which requires additional time and effort.
+If you make a mistake in the amounts and end up overpaying or underpaying, you will have to file an amended return, which is time-consuming and requires additional effort.
 Please also note that if you realize after the filing deadline that you underreported your income, you may be subject to a penalty for underreporting.
-The documents required for filing your tax return are primarily as follows:
+The documents required for filing your tax return are primarily as follows.

 | Certificate of Deduction | We may not be able to confirm certain deductions based solely on information from your resident registration.
 If you are eligible for deductions such as National Health Insurance premiums, private insurance premiums, or medical expenses, please have the relevant documents ready. |